Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Results and discussions

 The magnetic reflection with the $q$-vector of $(1/3,1/3,0)$ implies that the magnetic structure is a 120$^{\circ}$-type antiferomagnetic order.
 Similarly to other triangular lattice antiferromagnets showing 120$^{\circ}$-type orders, the magnetic moments are expected to be in the $ab$ plane.
 However, the $P_{xx}$ measurements do not provide any information on the direction of the magnetic moments.
 We thus performed $P_{zz}$ longitudinal polarization analysis measurements, in which the neutron polarization was set to be parallel to the $z$ axis.
 Recalling that a magnetic scattering intensity is proportional to an absolute square of Fourier-transformed magnetic moments projected onto the plane perpendicular to the scattering vector, $|\mathbf{M}^{\perp}(\mathbf{Q})|^2$, $P_{zz}$ configuration enables us to separate the $y$ and $z$ components of $\mathbf{M}^{\perp}(\mathbf{Q})$ into the SF and NSF intensities, respectively.
 Thus, the polarization of neutrons scattered by a magnetic Bragg reflection is written as follows:

 where $I_{\rm NSF}$ and $I_{\rm SF}$ are the integrated intensities of the magnetic Bragg reflection measured in the NSF and SF channels, respectively.
 We performed the $P_{zz}$ polarization analysis for the magnetic Bragg reflections at $(1/3,1/3,0)$ and $(1/3,1/3,2)$.
 Figure \ref{PolAnalysis}(b) shows the polarization of the observed magnetic reflection as function of $\alpha$, which is an angle between the $(H,H,0)$ direction and the $\mathbf{Q}$-vector when measuring the magnetic reflection.
-The data are normalized to the instrument beam polarization $P_0$ measured by nuclear reflections.
+The data are normalized to the instrument beam polarization $P_0$, which was determined to be 0.877 by measuring nuclear Bragg reflections, in order to correct the effect of the imperfect beam polarization.
 We also show calculated curves for the possible 120$^{\circ}$-type structures with different orientations of the magnetic moments.
 The experimental data agree with the model in which the Cr magnetic moments lie in the $ab$ plane.
 We should recall here that the magnetic reflections were observed only on $L=$even planes, indicating that the magnetic modulations on the two Cr layers in the unit cell are ferromagnetically coupled.
 From these results, we obtained the model for the magnetic structure as shown in Fig. \ref{MagStr}(a).

 Finally, we performed unpolarized neutron diffraction measurements at 2.3 K at PONTA to determine the magnitude of the ordered magnetic moments.
+We measured integrated intensities of the magnetic Bragg reflections by $\theta$-$2\theta$ scans \cite{Shirane_TAS}, and converted them into the structure factors following the same procedure as in the crystal structure analysis.
 Figure \ref{MagStr}(b) shows a comparison between the observed and calculated magnetic structure factors.
 We obtained a reasonably good $R(F)$ factor of 7.1\%.
-Taking into account the Cr-site occupancy of $0.74(4)$ obtained from the SEM--EDX analysis, the ordered moment was estimated to be $1.96(2)~\mu_{\mathrm{B}}/\mathrm{Cr}.$ This value is significantly smaller than the effective magnetic moment estimated from the Curie--Weiss fit, which was comparable to the spin moment of Cr$^{3+}$, namely $S=3/2$ $(3 \mu_{\rm B})$.
+Taking into account the imperfect Cr-site occupancy, the ordered moment was estimated to be $1.96(2)~\mu_{\mathrm{B}}/\mathrm{Cr}.$ This value is significantly smaller than the full ordered magnetic moment expected from the results of the magnetic susceptibility measurements, namely $S=3/2$ $(3 \mu_{\rm B})$.
 A similar discrepancy between the ordered and effective moments has been reported in Co$_{1/3}$TaS$_2$\cite{Park2023CoTa3S6}, and may be attributed to screening effects by itinerant electrons in the host metallic layers.